robert-nix/soot/readme.md

-argument and should return a boolean (true include/false exclude).  colls are combined using logical and unless an :or keyword is present in the coll.  when filtering cards, cards are filtered for :state :played unless a :state keyword is provided.  expr functions are applied with the state as the sole argument, and this state contains the target as a part of its context.  often for target, colls are used for single keywords just cause it looks nicer.
+argument and should return a boolean (true include/false exclude).  colls are combined using logical and unless an :or keyword is present in the coll.  when filtering cards, cards are filtered for :state :played unless a :state keyword is provided.  this behavior belongs to filter-all.  expr functions are applied with the state as the sole argument, and this state contains the target as a part of its context.  often for target, colls are used for single keywords just cause it looks nicer.
 - `(target-random)`; while (target ...) will require input from the user if more than one viable target is found, (target-random ...) will choose randomly from viable targets.  if a number is supplied to the filter coll for target-random,